10-3-pursuit/snapshots-of-our-journey-solo-intros/readme.md

-# Title: "Digital Snapshots: Our Journeys to Tech"
+# Snapshots of Our Journeys to Tech Exercise

 ## Objective: